KoreaWithLocal · Updated April 2026

 National Museum of Korea — Free, Vast, and Quietly Grounding

 When I was in college, I used to come to the National Museum of Korea on rainy days between classes.
 My university was nearby, so it was easy to slip in during a free period.
 But even then, what struck me wasn’t any specific exhibit — it was the feeling of the space itself.
 Walking slowly through those wide, calm halls on a grey rainy day, something just settles inside you.
-Your thoughts slow down.
-Your mood stabilizes.
+It’s free to enter, it’s enormous, and it handles large visitor numbers well so it never feels overwhelming.

 Leeum Museum of Art — Where Architecture Itself Is the Art

 Located in Hannam-dong, Leeum is one of the most architecturally significant museum buildings in Seoul.
 Three separate structures were each designed by a different world-renowned architect — Mario Botta, Jean Nouvel, and Rem Koolhaas — and the contrast between them is fascinating even before you step inside.
-You don’t need to be an art expert to appreciate it.
-The space alone is worth the visit, and it’s a perfect rainy day indoor spot in Seoul.

 Best Indoor Malls in Seoul — Stay Dry, Still Have Fun